LucJakobsen/Obsidian_CBS/GigaVault/Good to know for Exam.md

 - Start with descriptive statistics
 - To find out which variables are useful (for regression). use a t-test
 - Always check for multicollinearity before doing regression
+- If you'r dealing with categorical values you need to specify them with ``i.``
+-